petzsch/contabo-php-client/docs/Api/ImagesApi.md

 Get details about a specific image by its id

 Get details about a specific image.
 This could be either a standard or custom image.
-In case of an custom image you can also check the download status.
+In case of an custom image you can also check the download status

 ### Example